SafeExamBrowser/seb-server/docs/institution.rst

 **Change the name/logo of an existing or own Institution**

-.. note:: This scenario differs a little bit in case of having a SEB Server administrator or institutional administrator role
+.. note:: This scenario differs in case of having a SEB Server administrator or institutional administrator role

 *As SEB Server administrator*